 Leonie Roessler

 Leonie’s music has been performed/installed in Australia, Belgium, Finland, France, Germany, India, Iran, Japan, the Netherlands, Scotland, Spain, Switzerland, the UK, and the USA.
-Leonie’s radio works have been broadcast on all numerous stations and in art radio festivals and her compositions have been released, among others, through Antilounge, Musica Dispersa (Spain/UK), Syrphe (DE), Biodiversità (IT) and Noise á Noise (IR) and have been physically archived in the British Library.
-Pieces of her nomad project Cultural Spaces could, be heard at the Kochi-Muziris Biennale in India, Museo Nacional Centro de Arte Reina Sofía in Madrid, the Immigration Museum in Melbourne, Limited Access Festival in Tehran, Motorkhooneh in Shiraz, The Story of Space Festival in Goa, Zwitschermaschine in Berlin - the next stop will be the Museo del Sonido in Santiago de Chile.
+Her radio works have been broadcast on numerous stations and in art radio festivals, and her compositions have been released, among others, through Antilounge, Musica Dispersa (Spain/UK), Syrphe (DE), Biodiversità (IT) and aNoise (IR/DE) and have been physically archived in the British Library.
+Pieces of Cultural Spaces could be heard at the Kochi-Muziris Biennale in India, Museo Nacional Centro de Arte Reina Sofía in Madrid, the Immigration Museum in Melbourne, Limited Access Festival in Tehran, Motorkhooneh in Shiraz, The Story of Space Festival in Goa, and Zwitschermaschine in Berlin.
+The last stop of this project was the Museo del Sonido in Santiago, Chile, where it was featured as a solo exhibit for the entire summer season.
+Her field recordings of Iran found a place in the Royal Shakespeare Company’s performances of Sanaz Toossi’s Pulitzer Prize Winning Play “English”, performed between May and July 2024 in Stratford-Upon-Avon and at the Kiln Theater in London.

 Raised in the Ruhr District (Ruhrgebiet) in Germany, Leonie relocated to Los Angeles as a teenager.
 She studied classical guitar at Los Angeles City College, and received a Bachelor Degree in Composition along with a Minor in Dance Performance at California State University Northridge in 2010.